Improving regional resilience to climate change

-Brazil has experienced years of economic development, which have made it the world’s 8th largest economy.
-This growth is based on a vast domestic market (it has a middle class of some 100 million people) and a diversified economy: the world’s 3rd largest exporter of agricultural products, one of the leading exporters of mining products, a strong industry and modern services.
-The country is one of the major emerging powers making up the BRICS group.
+In the 2000s, Brazil enjoyed an economic boom, leading it to become the eighth-largest economy in the world.
+Its growth is based on a large domestic market (its middle class comprises nearly 100 million people) and a diversified economy: the world’s third largest producer of agricultural products, one of the leading exporters of mining products, strong industry and modern services.
+The country is one of the major emerging powers brought together by the BRICS group.

 AFD’s Brazil office is directly attached to the Brazil-Southern Cone regional office.